Cars and Motorhead Stuff

 Safely away from the dealership, I turned right onto another four-lane, Secor Road, that cars routinely cruised.
 A 440 cu in GTX pulled up next to me at a light, and the little Rambler just walked right away from him.
 The Rambler would lay down two black stripes all the way through third gear, and still set me back in the seat in fourth.
 Needless to say I bought the SC Rambler.

 I have owned two SC Ramblers in my lifetime, one used pure stock unmolested lower stripe mild paint scheme, that retained original wires, plugs, air pump, tires, lugs, and so on.
 My other SC was a more common middle-strip paint scheme.
 Both schemes were in dealers at the same time, as Rambler tried to find an initial market for muscle cars.
-The service manager at Hawthorne AMC told me it was difficult to sell the middle-stripe SC Rambler to non-AMC fans, and they were trying a less aggressive paint scheme.
+The service manager at Hawthorne AMC, located in downtown Toledo at that time, told me it was difficult to sell the middle-stripe SC Rambler to non-AMC fans and that AMC was trying a less aggressive paint scheme.
 I have no way of knowing if this was correct or not.
 The bulk of SC's running around, I recall four of them just in the Toledo area, were the center stripe model.
 At the same time as local AMC dealers had the center-stripe paint schemes, a dealer near Detroit had a lower stripe car.
 The actual paint production sequence was first the center stripe models, next the lower stripe white top models, and finally back to center stripe models.
 Because the cars had modifications off-site, serial numbers will not necessarily agree with completion of production.

 Two basic flaws slowed production SC Ramblers.
 First, the hydraulic lifters pumped up.
-Despite free breathing heads that were among the best for a production small block head (the 390 was the size of a 290 and 343), RPM was limited to about 4800 because of valve float.
+Despite free breathing heads that were among the best for a production small block head, a big bore and short stroke, RPM was limited to about 4800 because of valve float.
 Second, emissions required a very lean carburetor.
 Worse yet, the floats in the AFB were typically set too low and would starve fuel on shifts.
 This led to seriously lean conditions.

 The fastest ET for my SC was high 10's.
 At that stage I had a large Crane mechanical cam, open headers, factory instruction modified cast iron heads, and AMC-supplied aluminum intake.
 The car could easily pull the front wheels when shifted into second gear with 10-inch wide by 28-inch tall Goodyear slicks.
 The torque actually twisted the car body, causing poor rear-window fit!
 AMC supplied technical information, I purchased parts at very nominal cost.
 As I recall my total cost for a ring-and-pinion, installed, was about $20-30.
 The intake manifolds and other parts were free, including an unsuccessful attempt at using a 950 CFM three-barrel Holley carburetor.